-As of December 31,
+А As of December 31

 2007 2006 2005

 Nevada:

 Medical 45% 45% 44 - 45%

 Permanent total disability 99 99 99

 Fatals 92 92 92

 Permanent partial disability 32 33 34

 States other than Nevada:

 Medical 52 53 52

 Indemnity 35 35 41

 These benefit types account for approximately 79% of our total losses and LAE reserves.
-The payment patterns are reviewed each year based on the observed recent and long-term patterns in our own historical data, recent and long-term patterns in industry data, and analyses of potential changes in patterns resulting from major legislative benefit changes.
+The payment patterns are reviewed each year based on the observed recent and long-term patterns in our own historical data, recent and long-term patterns in our own historical data, recent and long-term patterns in our own historical data, recent and long-term patterns for major legislative benefit changes.
 The changes in the payment patterns for Nevada are the result of these regular reviews of our historical data and updating of the actuarial judgments involved in selecting expected payment patterns.
 For 2007 and 2006 a range is shown for medical because multiple methods were used to select medical payment patterns in Nevada.
-The changes in the payment patterns used in states other than Nevada were significantly influenced by analysis of the anticipated effects of the 2003 California legislation relating to workers' compensation benefits, as well as observations of our early experience as it emerged of claims experience subsequent to the enactment of that legislation.
-At each reserve evaluation, as more claims experience has emerged subsequent to that legislation, the post-legislative claims experience has been given increasing judgmental weight in the actuarial selection of expected future payment patterns.
+The changes in the payment patterns used in states other than Nevada were significantly influenced by analysis of the anticipated effects of the 2003 California legislation relating to workers' compensation benefits, as well as observations of our early experience as it merged of claims experience busequent to that legislation.
+At each reserve evaluation, as more claims experience has the actuarial selection of expected future payment patterns.
 The actual payout pattern for the aggregate claims associated with an accident year will not be known until decades later, when all the claims are closed.